 Pay attention to the company’s submission guidelines.
 Some companies want paper, others want PDFs, and some will only look at submissions that come via an agent or manager.
 If you’re interested in finding an agent, this resource at Backstage.com is a good place to start.

 Lastly, always send a thank you letter follow up.
 Snail mail for this purpose is a nice touch.

-Get Recognition for Your Screenplay
+Get Recognition for Your Story